ietf-wg-cellar/flac-specification/flac.md

 Since a decoder MAY start decoding in the middle of a stream, there MUST be a method to determine the start of a frame.
 A 15-bit sync code begins each frame.
 The sync code will not appear anywhere else in the frame header.
 However, since it MAY appear in the subframes, the decoder has two other ways of ensuring a correct sync.
 The first is to check that the rest of the frame header contains no invalid data.
 Even this is not foolproof since valid header patterns can still occur within the subframes.
 The decoder's final check is to generate an 8-bit CRC of the frame header and compare this to the CRC stored at the end of the frame header.

 Also, since a decoder MAY start decoding at an arbitrary frame in the stream, each frame header MUST contain some basic information about the stream because the decoder MAY not have access to the STREAMINFO metadata block at the start of the stream.
 This information includes sample rate, bits per sample, number of channels, etc. Since the frame header is pure overhead, it has a direct effect on the compression ratio.
 To keep the frame header as small as possible, FLAC uses lookup tables for the most commonly used values for frame parameters.
-When a certain parameter has a value that is covered by the lookup table, the deocder is directed find the exact sample rate at the end of the frame header or in the streaminfo metadata block.
+When a certain parameter has a value that is not covered by the lookup table, the decoder is directed to find the sample rate at the end of the frame header or in the streaminfo metadata block.
 In case a frame header refers to the streaminfo metadata block, the file is not 'streamable', see [section format subset](#format-subset) for details.
 In this way, the file is streamable and the frame header size small for all of the most common forms of audio data.

 Individual subframes (one for each channel) are coded separately within a frame, and appear serially in the stream.
 In other words, the encoded audio data is NOT channel-interleaved.
 This reduces decoder complexity at the cost of requiring larger decode buffers.
 Each subframe has its own header specifying the attributes of the subframe, like prediction method and order, residual coding parameters, etc. The header is followed by the encoded audio data for that channel